lavollmer/productlist/README.md

 2. **_Props_** - I reviewed my understanding of passing props and continued to grow upon my knowledge.
 I wanted to pass the quantity as a prop to the App component as well as the Cart component.
 Additionally, I learned more about declaring variables while passing it as props - the quantity could not be declared more than once in the same scope.
 3. **_Grid Container_** - I wanted the products to display in a 3x3 grid on desktop screens, so I was able to use CSS Grid.
 I used the utility classes provided by Tailwind and updated the container div with responsive behavior.

 ## Continued development

 I will continue to learn more about TailwindCSS, ReactJS and updating my process of building a website.
 I will continue creating original projects, frontend mentor challenges and much more.

-My next goal with this project is to change the domain from my old portfolio website and add it to this new one.
-Additionally, I want to keep creating more projects to add to this portfolio and also make the website more interactive.
+Additionally, I will add this project to my new portfolio website and submit to Frontend Mentor profile.

 ## Useful resources

 - [Red Hat Google Font](https://fonts.google.com/specimen/Red+Hat+Text) - Design called for this font in the project.

 ## Author